smrodriguez88/10-team-profile-generator/README.md

   Team Profile Generator is a CLI application which takes user input to generate a team.html file in the output/ folder to display a web page with your team members listed.

   ## Installation
-  Run "NPM Install" to install necessary packages
+  Run "npm install" to install necessary packages

   ## Usage
   Run "node app.js" then proceed to answer the presented questions